Do you debug your code with print() or log()?

 peek.print does not obey the line length and will always return None (unless as_str is True).

-It is possible to get the name and values of all local or global variables.
+It is possible to get the names and values of all local or global variables.

 To do that, just put locals or globals in the call to peek, e.g.: